hackyboiz/hackyboiz.github.io/blog/source/_posts/l0ch/bypassing-kernel-mitigation-part2/en.md

 This flag helps restrict kernel access to objects originating from user mode

-If we can modify the PrevousMode of a user-mode process to 0, we can call the `NtWriteVirtualMemory` or `ReadProcessMemory` functions to get the kernel memory RW primitives, which we'll demonstrate with a simple example and debugging to help make it easier to understand!
+If we can modify the PreviousMode of a user-mode process to 0, we can call the `NtWriteVirtualMemory` or `ReadProcessMemory` functions to get the kernel memory RW primitives, which we'll demonstrate with a simple example and debugging to help make it easier to understand!

 ```c
 #include <stdio.h>